port-experimental/port-go-sdk/examples/README.md

 # Examples

 Small, runnable entrypoints that exercise each service in the SDK.
-Every example loads configuration from `.env` using `config.Load(".env")`, so create a file at the repo root (or export the variables) with the usual credentials:
+Every example loads configuration from `.env` using `config.Load(".env")`, so create a file at the repo root (or export the variables) with the usual credentials.

+## Prerequisites

+- Go 1.22 or later
+- A Port account with API credentials
+- A `.env` file in the repository root (or environment variables set)

+## Configuration

+Create a `.env` file in the repository root with your credentials:

 | Variable | Purpose |
 | --- | --- |